-During the six months to 30 September 2011, the Company incurred advisory fees of £6.2 million (September 2010: £5.0 million).
+During the six months to 30 September 2011, the Company incurred advisory fees of $\pounds 6.2$ million (September 2010: $\pounds 5.0$ million).
 No performance fees were accrued relating to this period.
 The advisory fee, payable to 3i plc, is calculated as 1.5% of the Gross Investment Value, which is based on the opening portfolio value and the cost of any new investments made during the period.
-For a more detailed explanation of how fees are calculated, please refer to Note 9 on page 43.
+For a more detailed explanation of how fees are calculated, please refer to Note 9.